 My curriculum vitae.
 I cannot guarantee that the one on this website is up-to-date.

-For a current copy of my CV, it would be best to contact me.
+For more information, it would be best to contact me.

 I am most easily contacted via E-mail at .